 No. This is in violation of a number of program policies.
 Students are not allowed to enter any private vehicle during their time in residence at PGSS (except in the case of medical emergencies), including those of their parents or guardians.
 Futhermore, students must return to the dormitory by the stated curfew every night throughout the program without exception.
 While parents are allowed to send or drop off necessary items, students can not leave the campus with their parents except during Parents Weekend.

 No. While many students do enjoy seeing their parents on this special weekend, we understand that not all parents can make time for more than ten hours of driving in a single weekend, let alone three weekends (for drop-off, Parents Weekend, and pick-up).
 Parents are also allowed to sign or send in a release form during the program to allow other adults to act as their student's guardian during Parents Weekend if they wish.

 Yes.
 Students are allowed to use Carnegie Mellon's athletic facilities, which includes a number of gyms, fields, courts, and more.
-While the College of Fine Arts does not allow students to use its practice rooms, the program's dormitory for the last two years included two sound-proof piano rooms.
-Students are free to bring their instruments to these rooms and practice during their free time.
+The College of Fine Arts has practice rooms that are sometimes accessible by students.

 However, students will eventually adjust to the challenging work load of the program and find themselves with a fair amount of free time.
 The residence life staff organizes a daily activity for the students, ranging from s'mores around a bonfire, to square dancing, to trips to Kennywood Park, to paper airplane competitions, to talent shows, and many more.
 These activities are usually well-attended and provide a wealth of shared experiences to aid in developing relationships during this incredible opportunity.